Frequently Asked Questions

 How much does it cost to take part?

-We are a not-for-profit organisation funded by a charitable grant.
+We are a not-for-profit organisation funded by charitable donations.
 There is no cost to schools, parents, employers or volunteers.

 how can my school take part?